Chamber of Reflection: Scythe

 Representation of the Reaper as one of the allegories of death.

 Agricultural instrument and symbol of Death, sometimes drawn behind the hourglass in the chamber of reflection, the scythe intersects with the parable of the harvest and evokes the grain that dies to give life.
 In ancient mythology, it is Cronos who is represented holding the scythe and the hourglass.
 In the Middle Ages, during the ravages of the Black Death, an anthropomorphized representation of death appeared, named "The Grim Reaper".
 The Grim Reaper was said to kill the sick with a blow from a scythe, regardless of their class.
 Saturn, the ancient Roman god of agriculture and time, armed with a scythe, takes from one side (time, death, epidemics...) and gives back from the other (harvest, summer, abundance) without distinction.
 The scythe could therefore include a notion of equality.

 Rooster

 The rooster is identified with the Sun in the mythologies of India and the Native American Pueblo tribes.
 In Zoroastrian beliefs, it is the symbol of protection of good from evil.
 Ancient beliefs report that evil spirits, active at night, were driven away by the crowing of the rooster before dawn: "The dawn bird crows all night; and then, it is said, no spirit dares venture out."
 (Hamlet, Act I, sc.1).
-The rooster also represents mercury, in the alchemical sense of the term.